MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Parameters

 *count*\
 The number of elements from the front of this span to put in the subspan.
 The number of elements is specified as a parameter to the template, or to the function, as illustrated below.

 ### Return Value

-A span that contains `count` elements from this span.
+A span that contains `count` elements from the front of this span.

 ### Remarks

-A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.
+A template version of this function can be used to validate the count at compile time, and to preserve info about the span by returning a span of fixed extent when possible.

 ### Example